jacoburbas/Recipe-searcher/README.md

-client-server MERN app that lets you search a database full of recipes based on ingredients you choose.
+client-server MERN app that lets you search a database full of recipes based on ingredients you choose. desktop/mobile responive

 start client
 /frontend